Chocolate Starfish and the Hot Dog Flavored Water: Promotion

-Title
+Title and artwork

-"Chocolate Starfish" is a slang term for the human anus.
-Hot Dog Flavored Water is based on an in-joke started by Wes Borland at a truck stop while the band was on tour during the summer of 2000, where Borland saw bottles of Crystal Geyser flavored water, and made a joke about having meat or hot dog flavored water.
+"Chocolate starfish" is a slang term for the human anus.
+"Hot dog flavored water" is based on an in-joke started by Borland at a truck stop while the band was on tour during the summer of 2000, where he saw bottles of Crystal Geyser flavored water and made a joke about having meat or hot dog-flavored water.

-Durst himself refers to the album name in three songs.
-First, "Livin' It Up", where he declares that, "The chocolate starfish is my man Fred Durst."
-(Wes Borland has stated in an interview when questioned on the naming of the album that, "Fred calls himself Chocolate Starfish, because people call him an asshole all the time.")
-Second, "Hot Dog", where he tells his detractors to, "Kiss my starfish, my chocolate starfish", and "Rollin' (Air Raid Vehicle)" where he mentions "Chocolate Starfish" in the introduction.
+Durst refers to the album name in three songs.
+First, in "Hot Dog", he tells his detractors to, "Kiss my starfish, my chocolate starfish".
+Second, in "Rollin' (Air Raid Vehicle)", Durst mentions "Chocolate Starfish" in the introduction.
+Third, in "Livin' It Up", he declares that, "The chocolate starfish is my man Fred Durst."
+Borland stated in an interview when questioned on the naming of the album that, "Fred calls himself Chocolate Starfish, because people call him an asshole all the time."

-Numerous critics and fans speculated that the name was a humorous parody of Smashing Pumpkins' 1995 album Mellon Collie and the Infinite Sadness.
+Numerous critics and fans speculated that the name was a humorous parody of the Smashing Pumpkins' 1995 album Mellon Collie and the Infinite Sadness.

+The album's cover art was designed by Borland.
+It has been featured in several lists of the worst album covers of all time.

 Music and lyrics

 The song "Hot Dog" features the word "fuck" 47 times.
 The chorus references the Nine Inch Nails songs "Closer", "The Perfect Drug" and "Burn".
 Durst said he was a big fan of Nine Inch Nails, who inspired his music, although Nine Inch Nails frontman Trent Reznor had made negative remarks about Durst during that period.
 Reviewers have often interpreted Durst's lyrics in "Hot Dog" as an insult to Reznor.
 The lyrical references to Reznor's music led to him getting a co-writer credit, which Reznor said he approved as the record was going to print as not to hold up the release.
 "Livin' It Up" samples "Life in the Fast Lane" by the American rock band Eagles.
-The lyrics of "My Generation" reference "My Generation" by The Who and "Welcome to the Jungle" by Guns N' Roses.
+The lyrics of "My Generation" reference "My Generation" by the Who and "Welcome to the Jungle" by Guns N' Roses.

 Lawsuit and sample removal

-The track "Getcha Groove On" used an uncredited sample of music that is played during the Aerial Trapeze Act of Cirque Du Soleil's Cirque Reinvente.
+The track "Getcha Groove On" used an uncredited sample of music that is played during the Aerial Trapeze Act of Cirque du Soleil's Cirque Reinvente.
 In the September 2008 issue of Kerrang!, Wes Borland told the magazine: "We actually got sued over this piece of shit.
 There was some sort of sample used in it that someone didn't get full clearance for, so we ended up getting into some serious trouble for a little while."
 When the album was later released onto streaming services, the track "Getcha Groove On (Dirt Road Mix)", from their remix album New Old Songs, replaced the original version.